 integrated undergraduate and graduate

 In the new Doctoral study of Geography: Space, Regions, Environment and Landscape, she has been co-teaching the course Research methodologies 1, module – Environmental studies since 2015.
-Sanja Faivre’s research interests are karst geomorphology, glacial karst and the morphological traces of the Pleistocene glaciations, structural geomorphology, and coastal geomorphology, particularly aspects concerning the changing sea levels and climate change in the Late Holocene.
+Sanja Faivre’s research interests are karst geomorphology, glaciokarst (morphological traces of the Pleistocene glaciations), structural geomorphology, and coastal geomorphology, particularly aspects concerning the changing sea levels and climate change in the Late Holocene.

-To date, she has published 57 scientific papers, of which 32 are indexed in the SCOPUS database.
-She has published five papers in books, of which one was a Springer Verlag publication and two were publications of the Ausonious Mémoires in Bordeaux.
-The overall citations of her papers is WOS=309 (h-index10); SCOPUS=402 (h-index 13); Google Scholar= 1070 (h-index 18) (data as of 7 December 2020).
+To date, she has published 64 scientific papers, of which 38 are indexed in the SCOPUS database.
+She has published seven papers in books, of which one was a Springer Verlag publication and two were publications of the Ausonious Mémoires in Bordeaux.
+The overall citations of her papers is WOS=429 (h-index12); SCOPUS=550 (h-index 14) (data as of 6 February 2022).

 She has held a number of functions at the Department of Geography, from Assistant Department Head for finance, to Head of the Division of Physical Geography for two mandates, Assistant Department Head for science and international cooperation since 2015, Head of the programme Physical Geography and Geoecology from 2008 – 2018.
 She was President of the Croatian Geomorphological Society from 2011 – 2015, and since 2019 has served as Vice-Chair of the Doctoral study of Geography: Space, Region, Environment, Landscape.